charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 ## Day 1

-Draft is bumpy.
-GU is open, but I have had poor results with that deck.
-I force vampires, my usual, even though it seems like my neighbor is in the same deck.
-I also pick up a handful of green cards, including 2 [[Atzocan Seer]], but no payoffs to make green worth playing.
+My draft is bumpy.
+GU Merfolk is clearly open, but I've had poor results with that deck.
+I force WB Vampires, my usual, even though it seems like I'm fighting with my neighbor.
+I also pick up a pair of [[Atzocan Seer]], and a few other miscellaneous green cards, but nothing worth ramping into.

-The speed of the draft is an issue for me.
-At least twice, I made the wrong pick due to time constraints.

 My deck ends up mediocre.
-I have plenty of playables, good removal, and a splashed [[Huatli:Huatli, Warrior Poet:Huatli]], but a shaky curve.
+I have plenty of playables, good removal, and a splashed [[Huatli, Warrior Poet:Huatli]]... but my curve is shaky.

 ![Day 1 Draft Deck](/assets/images/pt-rix-day-1-draft.png)
 *Day 1 draft deck.*

 ### Round 1: Loss 0-2 vs WB Vampires

 I'm matched up against Trent, who sat to my right during the draft.
 I'm not sure if his deck is better than mine, but he definitely draws better.
-I stumble on lands game 1, then flood out game 2, while he curves [[Radiant Destiny]] into [[Call to the Feast]].
+Game 1 I stumble, and game 2 I flood, while he curves [[Radiant Destiny]] into [[Call to the Feast]].

 0-1

-### Round 1: Win 2-0 vs URB Pirates
+### Round 2: Win 2-0 vs URB Pirates

 My match against Kazuyuki also isn't very interesting.
 He plays a few [[Daring Buccaneer:Daring Buccaneers]] and [[Fathom Fleet Boarder:Fathom Fleet Boarders]], but then draws a bunch of lands in a row while I draw nothing but gas.